• Lower Breitenbush Hot Springs is a series of hot springs on the river bank

 - 62 miles east of Salem

-- Turn left onto Highway 46 (Breitenbush Road), and drive about 9 miles to NF-2231
+- Turn left onto Highway 46 (Breitenbush Road) and drive for about 9 miles to NF-2231

 - Turn right, cross the bridge, then turn left

-- Continue 1 mile on NF-890 to the parking and trailhead on the left.
+- Continue 1 mile on NF-890 to the trailhead on the left.

 Friends of the Breitenbush Cascades partners with the United States Forest Service and SOLVE for cleanups at Lower Breitenbush Hot Springs and is working on a proposal to rejuvenate Lower Breitenbush Hot Springs.